 Turning Point’s Habitude™ Addiction Program supports a complimentary medical approach that enables Dr. Linehan to work concurrently with licensed Medical Doctors who are formally trained, and have the pharmacology experience, with the same patient.

-Kelly does this while smiling most of the time; and her enthusiasm for life is contagious.
-She is loves her role at Turning Point and ironically says she enjoys working in a positive environment where the clinicians love what they do, and the clients are getting healthy…so hence the big smile!
+Kelly has an infectious personality and her enthusiasm for life is truly contagious.
+She loves her career, and says “she enjoys working in a positive environment where the clinicians love what they do, and the clients are getting healthy”